-In an effort to accommodate resources that may have certain basebad generating requirements, in this RFP, ESI will allow Bidders to propose a generating resource as a combined baseload product with a must-take requirement and a call-option product offering dispatch flexibility by linking two product categories.
-The baseload portion should be offered as a the Baseload product Product (Product Package A), and the remaining Capacity offeredportion should be offered as a call option (the Low Heat Rate MUCCO) product (Product Package C).
+In an effort to accommodate resources that may have certain baseload generating requirements, in this RFP, ESI will allow Bidders to propose a generating resource as a combined baseload product with a must-take requirement and a call-option product offering dispatch flexibility by linking two product categories.
+The baseload portion should be offered as the Baseload Product (Product Package A), and the remaining portion should be offered as the Low Heat Rate MUCCO product (Product Package C).
 The Delivery Term for a linked proposal is limited to one (1) or three (3) years.
 The Bidder should specify in the Proposal Submission Form that the two proposals are linked and required to be procured together.
 If two proposals are specified to be linked and required to be procured together, they will not be considered separately.
 If a Bidder wishes to have proposals considered separately as well as linked, it will be necessary to submit additional and separate proposals for each product and to pay a separate proposal submittal fee for each proposal.
 As described in Appendix E-1, combination proposals will be evaluated on a combined total cost/benefit perspective.

 Term Sheet A of Appendix C summarizes the specific requirements for the Baseload product, which are generally described herein.
-The Baseload Model Contract will detaildetails specific terms and conditions for this product; and, as part of its proposal, the Bidder must offer to enter into a Definitive Agreement on substantially the terms and conditions set forth in the Baseload Model Contract.
+The Baseload Model Contract details specific terms and conditions for this product; and, as part of its proposal, the Bidder must offer to enter into a Definitive Agreement on substantially the terms and conditions set forth in the Baseload Model Contract.
 Note that if the specific generating plant becomes unavailable, Seller has the right, but not the obligation, to offer to re-supply energy from another source.
 Buyer will, in its sole discretion, have the right to accept or reject Seller's offer of re-supply on a case-by-case basis.
-The Baseload Model Contract will be posted on the RFP Website

 As described in Section 1.3.1.2, Bidders may submit Displacement Proposals for Delivery Terms of between six and ten years.
 In order to submit a Displacement Proposal, Bidder must first submit a standard five-year proposal.
-Regardless of whether that proposal is accepted as soonan "incremental needs" resource, the Displacement Proposal will remain eligible to be selected as a displacement resource.
+Regardless of whether that proposal is accepted as an "incremental needs" resource, the Displacement Proposal will remain eligible to be selected as a displacement resource.
 If Bidder desires to submit a Displacement Proposal, Bidder should so state in the Special Considerations section of the Proposal Submission Form and should indicate there the pricing terms for the Displacement Proposal.
-For example, if Bidder desires a ten-year contract, it is complete should so state and indicate how its pricing terms for years six to ten would differ from the five year proposal.
+For example, if Bidder desires a ten-year contract, it should so state and indicate how its pricing terms for years six to ten would differ from the five year proposal.
 ESI and Bidder will retain some flexibility in negotiating the appropriate contract terms, based on the most cost-effective contractual arrangement, for the Displacement Proposal; however, Bidders should recognize that the terms and conditions of any Definitive Agreement for a Displacement Proposal will be substantially similar to those detailed in the applicable Term Sheet for the Baseload Product.